Swainstha/TIL/MYSQL_TIL.md

 SELECT var_name FROM <table_name> [WHERE condition that the data must satisfy]

 SELECT team_name FROM team_tbl WHERE team_captain="Swain Shrestha";

+Upper case and lower case do not matter by default.
 ```

 ##### Comparision Operators